alexfish/tug/README.md

 ### Config

-tug will look in the currenty directory for a `.tug.yml` config file by default, use the `--config` option to pass a path to your config file if it's in a different folder.
+tug will look in the current directory for a `.tug.yml` config file by default, use the `--config` option to pass a path to your config file if it's in a different folder.

 A sample config file: